modal app

 Get the history based on an app ID:

-Get the history for a currently deployed App based on its name:
+Get the history for an App based on its name:

 Usage: